+The term inhalants includes several volatile substances that may be abused to get high.
 The chemicals in inhalants can quickly lead to oxygen deprivation, seizures, heart failure, and other problems.
-Rather than getting high, users might die.
+Rather than getting high from it, users might die.

 The high from inhalants lasts only a few minutes, but damage can occur quickly and last for a lifetime.

 Anyone who abuses inhalants is at risk of harming their brains and bodies.
 Most people who abuse these substances are teenagers, who are still growing.
 This means they are at risk of suffering brain damage and bodily harm that could change their growth.